emencia/diskette/docs/tips.rst

     django-admin remove_stale_contenttypes --include-stale-apps

-For example, if application *Blog* has been installed in project version 0.1.0.
-Then Blog permissions have been assigned to an admin user.
-Now on project version 1.0.0, Blog is removed.
-If you dump the user data, Django won't be able to load it because an user has relation to unexisting Blog permissions.
+For example, an application *Blog* has been installed in project version 0.1.0 and some Blog permissions have been assigned to an user.
+Then on project version 1.0.0, Blog has been removed.
+If you dump the user data, Django won't be able to load the user dump because it includes some relations to unexisting Blog permissions.

 ..
 Note::
-    Permission objects are created automatically from Django migrations, we can't dump and load them.
+    Permission objects are created automatically from Django migrations, we can dump them but we can not load them.
+And Django Contenttypes will behave identically.

 This is because when the data are dumped the permissions still exists but when dump are loaded the database is rebooted so Blog permissions won't exists anymore.
 Finally the